ActiveJ | Getting Started

 The project will be automatically generated on your machine.
 Open WebApp and run its main method.
 Then open your favourite browser and go to localhost:8080.

-Clone ActiveJ locally and import it as a Maven project. check out branch master.
+Clone ActiveJ locally and import it as a Maven project.
+Check out branch v2.2.
 Before running the example, build the project (Ctrl + F9 for IntelliJ IDEA).

 Then open HttpHelloWorldExample class, which is located at activej -> examples -> tutorials -> getting-started and run its main method.
 Open your favourite browser and go to localhost:8080.